Navigation: »No topics above this level«

 * built-in support for ELF executables and Portable Executable files compressed with UPX, FSG, Petite, NsPack, wwpack32, MEW, Upack and shrouded with SUE, Y0da Cryptor and others

-* built-in support for popular document formats including MS Office and MacOffice files, HTML, RTF and PDF"
+* built-in support for popular document formats including MS Office and MacOffice files, HTML, RTF and PDF

-(Source: http://www.clamav.net/about/lang-pref/en/)
+(Source: https://www.clamav.net/)

-Installed anti-virus software
+Installed anti virus software

-Installed anti-virus software can be used by SmartPOP2Exchange as long as it includes an "On Access Scanner", that checks all files written to the hard disk.
+Installed anti virus software can be used by SmartPOP2Exchange as long as it includes an "On Access Scanner" that checks all files written to the hard disk.

 Common settings for any virus software you want to use with SmartPOP2Exchange are: